-In total, 3470 flight hours with fixedwing aircraft were carried out in 2022 within aerial surveillance activities of the Baltic Sea countries (Table 1).
-This is on the same level as in 2021 (3462 flight hours), which had the lowest number of flight hours), which had the lowest number of flight hours since the mid-1990s.
-All Baltic Sea countries reported aerial surveillance related data except for Russia in 2022.
-Estonia informed that 218:27 flight hours were performed by aircraft technically equipped for sea surveillance and 190:04 flight hours were performed by aircraft without remote sensing equipment mainly visual patrol flights near the coast, including harbour checks.
+In total, 2920 flight hours with fixedwing aircraft were carried out in 2023 within aerial surveillance activities of the Baltic Sea countries (Table 1).
+This is the lowest number of flight hours since the mid-1990s.

+All Baltic Sea countries reported aerial surveillance related data in 2023, except for Russia.
+However, Lithuania did not conduct aerial surveillance with fixed-wing aircraft.
+Estonia informed that 274:08 flight hours were performed by an aircraft technically equipped for sea surveillance and 113:51 flight hours were performed by an aircraft without remote sensing equipment (mainly near coastal visual patrol flights including harbour checks).

-In addition, Germany and Latvia conducted 224 and 63 flight hours with EMSA Remotely Piloted Aircraft Systems (RPAS), respectively, and Lithuania conducted 40 flight hours with helicopter (both none fixed-wing aircraft) (Table 5).
+In addition, Latvia conducted 450 flight hours with EMSA Remotely Piloted Aircraft Systems (RPAS), and Lithuania conducted 40 flight hours with helicopter (none fixed-wing aircraft) (Table 5).
+RPAS flight hours reported by Latvia were part of a Multipurpose Maritime Operation (MMO) between Latvia, Finland and Estonia.
+It is unknown how many of the reported flight hours were for pollution detection purposes.

-The number of flight hours vary somewhat between the years owing to for example overhaul of aircraft, missions abroad etc. In 2022, Finland and Germany increased their number of flight hours while there was a decrease in flight hours in Estonia, Poland and Sweden.
-The number of flight hours in 2022 by Denmark stayed approximately the same as in 2021.
+The number of flight hours vary somewhat between the years.
+Reasons for the low number of flight hours in 2023 were inter alia maintenance and technical challenges, as well as organizational changes in some countries.
+In 2023, Germany increased their number of flight hours while there was a decrease in flight hours by Finland and Sweden.
+The number of flight hours in 2023 by Denmark, Estonia and Poland stayed on a similar level as in 2022.
 No regular aerial surveillance has been conducted in Russian waters since the beginning of 1990s and thus the number of spills in these areas are unknown.
 This also concerns Latvian and Lithuanian waters where only sporadic surveillance has been conducted in the last decade.
-The number of flight hours by individual HELCOM countries, in 2003-2022, is shown in Figure 1.
+The number of flight hours by individual Baltic Sea countries, in 2004-2023, is shown in Figure 1.

 Certain flight proportions should be ensured for detections in darkness, when deliberate discharges are more likely to occur, which means that the aircraft should be properly equipped to detect oil at night or during poor visibility.
-In 2022, five countries carried out flights at night (Figure 2), in total 249 flight hours, which constituted 7,2% of all flight hours (8,5% in 2021).
+In 2023, four countries carried out flights at night (Figure 2), in total 356 flight hours, which constituted 12,2% of all flight hours (7,2% in 2022).
 Most of these countries only conducted a minor share of their aerial surveillance in night-time.
-However, 48% of the total German flight hours were conducted in darkness in 2022, representing 49% of all aerial surveillance conducted in darkness.
+However, 43% of the total German flight hours were conducted in darkness in 2023, representing 69% of all aerial surveillance conducted in darkness.

 In addition to aerial surveillance, the Contracting Parties utilize satellite images to detect illegal discharges of oil and other substances.
-Satellite surveillance in the Baltic Sea area has been intensified since 2007 due to the CleanSeaNet (CSN) satellite surveillance service, provided to the HELCOM countries by European Maritime Safety Agency (EMSA).
-The satellite images are delivered in near real time to provide first indication of possible oil slicks to be checked by aircraft on spot.

-Altogether, CSN delivered for the HELCOM region a total of 992 services in 2022 (1021 in 2021), indicating 295 possible detections (334 in 2021).
-In the HELCOM area, 47 % of the spill indications were checked within three hours of the alert.
-Out of these, 1,4% were confirmed to be mineral oil (2% in 2021).
-Satellite surveillance detections provided by EMSA in 2022, including confirmed mineral oil detections, are presented in Table 2.
+Satellite surveillance in the Baltic Sea area has been intensified since 2007 due to the CleanSeaNet (CSN) satellite surveillance service, provided to the Baltic Sea countries by European Maritime Safety Agency (EMSA).
+The satellite images are delivered in near real time to provide first indication of possible oil slicks to be checked by aircraft on-site.
+Altogether, CSN delivered for the HELCOM region a total of 1152 services in 2023 (992 in 2022), indicating 389 possible detections (295 in 2022).
+In the HELCOM area, 62 % of the spill indications were verified on site.
+Out of these, 2,6% were confirmed to be mineral oil (1,4% in 2022).
+Satellite surveillance detections provided by EMSA in 2023, including confirmed mineral oil detections, are presented in Table 2.